Out men will help redraw San Francisco's political map

 The city and state redistricting bodies both will be working off the demographic data from the 2020 census, which should be released sometime in September.
-The state panel recently sought permission to delay its deadline to complete its work until late January, as the release of the data from the federal census bureau has been delayed due to the COVID-19 pandemic.
+The state panel recently sought permission to delay its deadline to complete its work until mid-January, as the release of the data from the federal census bureau has been delayed due to the COVID-19 pandemic.
 The new lines it draws will be used for the June primary in 2022.

 Maintaining intact communities of interest, such as the LGBTQ community, are to be taken into consideration by both the statewide and local redistricting bodies.
 Thus, the city's Castro LGBTQ neighborhood, currently within the eighth supervisorial district, should not be split into two supervisor districts.

 Nor should the transgender-identified Tenderloin neighborhood or the historic LGBTQ district South of Market be diced up into multiple supervisor districts.
 Both are now in District 6.

 It is the areas on the boundaries of the districts that could potentially be changed.
 Previous redistricting efforts led to calls, for example, to maintain both the LGBT Community Center on upper Market Street and the nearby LGBTQ senior housing and offices of nonprofit Openhouse within District 8 and not be moved into the adjoining District 5.

 When asked about keeping the three LGBTQ areas whole in the new district boundaries, the two Lees both told the B.A.R. they would be taking the concerns of the residents of those neighborhoods into consideration.

 "I am going to look for things like voices on the ground and the people who live in those neighborhoods.
 I am not going to prejudice myself one way or another, especially before the task force meets," said Chasel Lee.
 "But I understand those concerns.
 Some people do want to keep those together."